 Violations of judges' code of ethics still occur frequently.
-To obtain the quality of judges who have integrity and peak performance through their various performances and decisions, judges must be given their essential rights, namely the freedom of judges to examine and decide cases.
+To obtain the quality of judges who have integrity and peak performance through their various performances and decisions, they must be given their essential rights, namely the freedom of judges to examine and decide cases.
 These rights must be inherent in judges once they are accepted as judges.
-These basic rights are very necessary to be able to produce professional judges, while serving the interests of creating justice.
-These rights must be supported by the state, judicial institutions and society.
-Currently, there are no regulations that state the annulment of decisions made by judges who violate ethics.
-To fill this legal vacuum, the panel of judges was guided by principles res judicata pro veritate habetur where the judge's verdict is considered correct and implemented.
+These basic rights are necessary to produce professional judges while serving the interests of creating justice.
+The state, judicial institutions, and society must support these rights.
+Currently, no regulations state the annulment of decisions made by judges who violate ethics.
+To this legal vacuum, principles guided the panel of judges res judicata pro veritate habetur, where the judge's verdict is considered correct and implemented.
 Therefore, if the decision at the first level is deemed incorrect, it must be proven at the appeal or cassation to prove that the decision at the first level is incorrect.
 The problem is that the judge's verdict has often been implemented and executed.
-Furthermore, regarding the legal vacuum which is a weakness of law enforcement in Indonesia, for example after a criminal trial discovered that the judge conducting the trial was proven to have violated ethics, the author is of the view that the regulatory concept is needed in the codification of criminal law to determine the conditions for the judge's verdict to have permanent legal force, namely If in the future the judge who decides on the case is proven to have violated his authority, then the previous verdict can be canceled automatically.
+Furthermore, regarding the legal vacuum, which is a weakness of law enforcement in Indonesia, for example, after a criminal trial discovered that the judge conducting the trial was proven to have violated ethics, the author is of the view that the regulatory concept is needed in the codification of criminal law to determine the conditions for the judge's verdict to have permanent legal force, namely If in the future the judge who decides on the case is proven to have violated his authority, then the previous verdict can be canceled automatically.